May 21, 2021

 SEO vs. SEM

-While these terms are often — and wrongly — used interchangeably, they refer to two different marketing strategies that can be employed to reach your target audience on search engines like Google.
+While these terms are wrongly used interchangeably quite often, they refer to two different marketing strategies that can be employed to reach your target audience on search engines like Google.

-To boil it down, SEO strategically uses organic optimizations to have a website appear ideally in search results whereas, SEM uses paid advertising to do the same.
-These strategies are used hand-in-hand to deliver consistently optimal user touchpoints at every step along their digital journey for the best results.
+To boil it down, SEO strategically uses organic optimizations to rank highly in search results — SEM uses paid advertising to do the same.
+These strategies are used hand-in-hand to deliver a range of touchpoints with your target audience throughout their digital journey.

 Search Engine Results Page (SERP)